 How Much Does Classic Car Insurance Cost?

-According to several specialty insurers, quotes for plan premiums on classic car insurance can average 40 percent less than the rates for regular car insurance.
+According to several specialty insurers, quotes for plan premiums on classic car insurance can average 40 percent less than the rates for regular car insurance, often making classic car insurance cheaper than regular insurance.
 There are a number of reasons for this.

 - Owners driving their classic cars less frequently and for less mileage than a daily driver.